opnsense/docs/source/manual/install.rst

 #.
 Configure the system (BIOS) to boot from this disk.
 #.
 After the system boots, the firewall is ready to be configured.

-Using the Nano image for embedded systems, your firewall is already up and running.
+Using the nano image for embedded systems, your firewall is already up and running.
 The configuration settings to enable Memory Disks (RAM disks) that minimize write cycles to relevant partitions by mounting these partitions in system memory and reporting features are disabled by default.